Implementation

 });

-Alternatively, use MeaPushProvisioning.GooglePay.checkWalletForCardSuffix(cardSuffix, listener) to get token(s) with matching PAN suffix.
+Alternatively, use MeaPushProvisioning.GooglePay.checkWalletForCardSuffix(cardSuffix, listener) to get tokens with matching PAN suffix.

 MeaPushProvisioning.GooglePay.checkWalletForCardSuffix(CARD_LAST_FOUR_DIGITS, new GooglePayRegisteredTokensListener() {